Suspension: Front fork, springs on the saddle, fat tyres, sprung seatposts

 On roads with tiles or bricks or cobblestones a proper fork with oil dampening works very nicely, elastomer suspension is clearly inferior.

-A downside to a bike without suspension fork is that with most of them you can feel the weight when turning the handlebar.
+A downside to a bike with suspension fork is that with most of them you can feel the weight when turning the handlebar.
 This is why I like the headshok, the extra mass is in the centre which means it feels easier to steer than a standard suspension fork, this is similar to a light vs. heavy front tyre: The gyroscopic effect will make it harder to turn the wheel when when using a heavier tyre...

 - Fat tyres: I used 50 mm Schwalbe Marathon, 50 mm Continental Contact speed for the front, because of its low weight to minimise the gyroscopic effect, and 60mm Schwalbe Big apples, at pressures of ca. 3.5 bar down to about 1.5 bar and that is about the point where you really feel that small bumps are not transferred so much, but at the same time you feel other effects caused by running the tyres at such low pressures: